dadeg/proof-interview/README.md

 # Notes
 I chose to simply use react with no server because the data was a small amount and there was only a read-only requirement for the data (no need for database or a server).
 I chose to use docker and docker-compose because it is easy to make 'production ready' when serving the production build from the `build` directory.
+The test that shows all the photos are correct can be found in `src/services/campaign-service.test.js`

 # Run It in Production